Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 \section{Welfare-Maximizing Rules}

 In this section we search for division rules satisfying the desired properties of PROP, EF, RM, PM and PO.
 Since Pareto-optimality is a basic requirement, we confine our search to two families of division-rules that are PO by design --- the families of \emph{welfare maximizing} rules.
 A welfare-maximizing rule is parametrized by a strictly increasing function $w: \mathbb{R}^+\to \mathbb{R}\cup\{-\infty,+\infty\}$.
-We limit our attention to welfare functions that are twice continuosuly differentiable.
+We limit our attention to welfare functions that are twice continuously differentiable.
+We also assume that $w$ is independent of $n$; such consistency requirement is natural when investigating rules defined over varying population or resource sizes.

 Given a function $w$, it is possible to define two different social welfare maximizers: